ARMmbed/ntp-client-example/README.md

+## Deprecation note!

+**Please note: This repository is deprecated and it is no longer actively maintained**.

-# mbed OS NTP Client Example
+## mbed OS NTP Client Example

 This is an example application shows how to use NTP servers in mbed OS.
 It uses the library found here: https://github.com/ARMmbed/ntp-client.